2019 Iditarod: Issues

 The Iditarod Trail Committee's lead drug tester resigned prior to the signup, under pressure from some of the competitors.
 Companies Jack Daniels and Wells Fargo dropped their sponsorship of the race, possibly due to pressure from animal rights' activists.

-The general warmer climate of Alaskan winters over the past several years due to global warming has mounted concerns that there is or will be a lack of snow for the race to utilize.
+The general warmer climate of Alaskan winters over previous years due to global warming had mounted concerns that there would be a lack of snow for the race to utilize.